Delivery Controllers are at the Heart of a Citrix Environment

 - Interactive Session: This is the time taken to “hand off” keyboard and mouse control to the user after the user profile has been loaded.
 It is normally the longest duration out of all the phases of the logon process and is calculated as Interactive Session duration = Desktop Ready Event Timestamp (EventId 1000 on VDA) – User Profile Loaded Event Timestamp (EventId 2 on VDA).
 Interactive Session has three subphases: Pre-userinit, Userinit, and Shell.

 eG Enterprise integrates with Citrix APIs to collect real user logon times as measured by the Delivery Controllers.
 At the same time, it also collects logon processing information from within Citrix VDAs.
 This information allows eG Enterprise to provide a 360-degree view of logon performance – from the delivery controllers and from the VDAs.
-You can read more about this in our whitepaper on Citrix logon performance.
+You can download our free Citrix logon simulator or you can read more about this in our whitepaper on Citrix logon performance.

 Monitoring of Citrix Delivery Controller Health

-As the Delivery Controllers play such a key role in a Citrix deployment, it is important to monitor their health and performance as well as their connectivity to the rest of the Citrix tiers. eG Enterprise monitors these as part of a stack model it includes for Citrix Delivery Controller.
+As the Delivery Controllers play such a key role in a Citrix deployment, it is important to monitor their health and performance as well as their connectivity to the rest of the Citrix tiers. eG Enterprise is a Citrix monitoring tool that monitors these as part of a stack model it includes for Citrix Delivery Controller.
 This model is designed to be used without domain expertise, so that frontline helpdesk staff, who may not be Citrix experts can immediately identify and route issues to the team that maintains the DCs.

 The metrics mapped to every layer of this model enable administrators to find quick and accurate answers to the following performance queries: